 The Blue Coat School is rather unique in that whilst it is no longer a boarding school, the School does have its own Chaplain and Chaplaincy.
-Mrs Becky Drake joined us as the new Chaplain in Easter 2019 and has already become a much loved and pivotal figure in school life.
-Look out for an exciting new project coming soon… Chapel Tube!
+Chaplain is a much loved and pivotal figure in school life.

 Snuggled amongst the classrooms you will find The Lighthouse, a warm, calm safe place where Chaplain can be found.
 Pupils (and staff) are welcome to drop in at any time to chat about the good the bad and the ugly in life!
 At The Blue Coat School, pastoral care is achieved through team work.
 The Chaplaincy plays its own unique role in supporting children, staff and parents.